State Auditor Finds Robeson County School NOT Using Medicaid Money

 To me, it is relatively unclear from the audit report which of the above scenarios is an accurate depiction of the facts.
 If anyone knows, let me know.

-Posted on July 27, 2015, in Beth Wood, Budget, Decrease in Medicaid Spending, Denials of Medicaid Services, DHHS, Health Care Providers and Services, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Budget, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, North Carolina, Office of State Auditor, Performance audit, Reductions, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Audit, audit report, Beth Wood, DHHS, Disabled children, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid administrative reimbursements, Medicaid Audits, Medicaid Budget, Medicaid money, Medicaid recipients, Medicaid Reimbursements, Medicaid Reimbursments, Medicaid Services, Medicaid Tax Dollars, NC State Auditor, Public Schools, Robeson County, School based services, School district, special needs children, students with disabilities, Tax Dollars, Tax payers, Taxpayor's Money.
+Posted on July 27, 2015, in Beth Wood, Budget, Decrease in Medicaid Spending, Denials of Medicaid Services, Health Care Providers and Services, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Budget, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, NC DHHS, North Carolina, Office of State Auditor, Performance audit, Reductions, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Audit, audit report, Beth Wood, Disabled children, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid administrative reimbursements, Medicaid Audits, Medicaid Budget, Medicaid money, Medicaid recipients, Medicaid Reimbursements, Medicaid Reimbursments, Medicaid Services, Medicaid Tax Dollars, NC DHHS, NC State Auditor, Public Schools, Robeson County, School based services, School district, special needs children, students with disabilities, Tax Dollars, Tax payers, Taxpayor's Money.
 Bookmark the permalink.
 2 Comments.